wrightben/texas-holdem/MD/Shuffle and Deal Cards.md

 ## Generalization
 Deal cards, pick lottery numbers, etc. Both the high and low of the range can be variables, which does not have to change the creation of the _ (bit) array.
 Example: Range of 30-50, bit array length 0-51.

+## Notes
+- It was a challenge to change my thinking from permutations (as a programming task) to random numbers.
+Similarly, it's difficult to overlook that the 7 digits are selected and stored in a reverse order, which shouldn't necessarily matter.
+I'm fascinated by how challenging these *thinking* experiences are.